 - Be careful how you handle how a woman dresses.
 If your office has a dress code, but tactful when addressing it with an employee, especially if you are male.
 If it seems like you were gawking at the employee, then it can be considered sexual harassment, even if that's not the case.
 In some cases that I had to address how an employee dressed, I had a female supervisor handle it.
 It was much easier that way.

 - Be understanding of female issues.
 Sometimes females will miss work due to various womanly problems.
 Try to be understanding, especially if you are a male.
 I once wrote an employee up for missing too much work.
 However, I did not know this employee had suffered a miscarriage.
 I only found out after another female employee confronted me about it in the office, quite angrily in fact.

 - Women will use all available emotions against you.
 When I had to talk to a certain employee in the office, she tried a variety of emotions to get me to react.
 She would cry, get upset, yell, act defiant, etc. Men don't typically do that.
 They either accept the problem or get mad.
 I just learned to be stone faced when dealing with a disciplinary issue.
 It was the best way I could handle the situation.

 - Sexual harassment isn't an issue if you are smart.
 I have yet to have one female employee file a complaint against me for sexual harassment.
 I have a policy of not dating anyone at work.
 You should have the same policy.
-However, if you attempt to play favorites, everyone, including the female you are making your favorite, assume it's because of a crush or you are wanting an affair.

 - Praise them at their work.
 For the most part, men come in, do their job, and go home.
 However, women like to receive praise for the work they do.
 One complaint I heard, always from women and not from the men, is that no one would receive praise.
 This is from people who just performed a standard job.
 But the praise does work in the case of a female.